 For decades, Singapore’s Primary School Leaving Examinations (PSLE) have been a rite of passage, marking the Singaporean child’s transition into teenhood.
 Many adults still remember their PSLE scores, which is a testament to their significance.
-But in April this year, Singapore’s Ministry of Education announced it would be doing away with PSLE aggregate scores, possibly in favour of letter grades, and this would take effect in 2021.
-The news was met with mixed reactions from parents: Some feared the change would disadvantage top-performing students as the grades would not reflect their high scores, while others were sceptical that the move would encourage Singaporeans to recognise talents beyond academic achievement.
+But in April this year, Singapore’s Ministry of Education announced it would be doing away with PSLE aggregate scores, possibly in favour of letter grades, and this would take effect in 2021, and the news was met with mixed reactions from parents.

 Apart from views, the video elicited a barrage of comments from Singaporeans.
 Some felt Amelia appeared mature and motivated, and would have no trouble excelling under the present system.
 Others bemoaned the state of the Singaporean childhood, asking:

 - When do Singaporean children get time to relax and play?

 - With such a schedule, where does personal development fit in?

 - What values are parents promoting when they prioritise academic achievement?

 - What happens to children whose parents are unable to afford enrichment classes?
 How do they get support, if they need it?